 #1.
 Mirror Front Camera

-This feature is limited to iOS 14 or later and few compatible devices.
+This feature is limited to latest iOS and few compatible devices.
 Have you noticed that while taking Selfie, there’s a huge difference between the Live Preview and the Photo?
 If you don’t like the saved version of Selfies, but want mirror preview as your saved photo, then here’s how to do it.

 - Navigate to the Settings app > Camera app > Enable Mirror Front Camera under Composition.

 Unfortunately, only Professional Photographers and some camera geeks are aware of the Rule of Thirds; mostly useful while composing the pictures.
 The Grid Lines make it effortless to perform editing on bigger screens, along with iPhone.
 However, if you’re not serious about photography, but want to get the most out of iPhone’s Camera, be sure to turn on Grid Lines.

 It will later help you understand how to keep the object and iPhone camera aligns for further editing and composing, so, if I were you, I’d definitely use the Grid Lines.

 - Go to the Settings app on your iPhone.

 - Scroll down to the Camera

 Everyone has favorite filters and customized settings on the iPhone’s Camera App, for better clicks and shoots.
 Have You?
 If yes, then use the Preserve Settings feature of the device, let’s see how it benefits you.